sanity-io/descriptors/docs/format.md

 - `id` MUST be hashed using SHA-256 and encoded using `base64url`.
   In the future additional hash algorithms and encodings might be supported.
 - When receiving a descriptor from an untrusted source the descriptor should be hashed to validate that the `id` matches.
-- Numbers are hashed using their 32-bit integer number representation.
-  Floating point numbers or numbers of higher size must be represented as strings.
+- Numbers are not allowed, and you'll have to serialize them as a string instead.
+  This is because numbers in JSON are poorly specified.
+  There's very few guarantees that JSON numbers produced by one serializer will reliably be consistent with a different deserializer.

 ## Hashing algorithm